petercorrea/petercorrea-v1/README.md

 # About
 This is the repo for PeterCorrea.com.
 This site is a personal project build on  NextJS, React, Stitches and deployed on Vercel.
-Under the hood features include ssr/ssg, css-in-js, accessibility, responsiveness,  and more.
+Features include ssr/ssg, css-in-js, accessibility, responsiveness, pre-commit hooks and scripts for linting and formatting.

 ## Photos
 ### Mobile